PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 5) Prepare input table for running CMOR
 6) Prepare python script for reading in data an writing with CMOR.
 7) Execute script
+8) Create an issue to include the processing code in this repository.

 **Example**